fbraem/sql-smith/docs/insert.rst

 INSERT
 ======

-Use the insert method of QueryFactory to create an INSERT statement.
+Use the :py:func:`~sql_smith.QueryFactory.insert` method of :py:class:`~sql_smith.QueryFactory` to create an INSERT statement.
+The return value is an instance of :py:class:`~sql_smith.query.InsertQuery`.

 Inserts can be performed with a single row: